Chapter 1 part 6

 Pests Extermination

-The journey had been mercifully uneventful—no pirates lurking in the shadows of trade routes, no space vermin gnawing on hull plating, and no solar storms to send us spiraling into Havoc.
+The journey had been, thankfully, smooth—no pirates lurking in trade routes, no creatures chewing on our ship’s shell, and no solar storms flinging us into chaos.

-Mr. Healer, who had started the journey looking like a ghost haunting his own suit, recovered steadily with each cycle.
-By the time we reached the station, he was back to his peculiar self.
-Yet, his way of consuming nutrient paste was unsettling—sipping thin protein slurry through trembling gloves, flashing a crooked smile through his visor like an unhinged automaton.
-Energetic or not, watching him eat made me want to turn off my external cameras.
+Mr. Healer, who had looked like a ghost trapped in his own suit at the start, slowly came back to life with each cycle.
+By the time we reached the station, he was his oddball self again.
+Still, watching him eat was disturbing—sipping watery protein paste through jittery gloves, grinning crookedly behind his visor like a malfunctioning robot.
+Energetic or not, he made me want to shut off my external cameras.

 "Harvest cycles always bring such liveliness to these places..."

-Our destination, Freyja Station, sat far from the familiar or the convenient—a lonely agricultural outpost orbiting in the silent void.
-Isolated from major hubs and light-years from my home station of Baldr, Freyja was the kind of place where you could scream into the stars and not even the background radiation would answer.
+Our destination, Freyja Station, hung far from anything familiar or convenient—an isolated agricultural outpost orbiting alone in deep space.
+It was so remote that even background radiation seemed to ignore it.
+Light-years from my home station of Baldr, Freyja was the sort of place you could scream into the cosmos and not even get an echo back.

 "Will you be assisting in the med bay here as well, Mr. Healer?"
-I asked as we sat on the observation deck, the faint hum of station machinery filling the silence.
+I asked as we sat on the observation deck, surrounded by the steady hum of station systems.

-"Yes," he replied, his voice as calm as the void beyond the viewport.
+"Yes," he replied, voice as calm as the void outside.
 "Light treatment during the afternoon shift.
-Harvests always bring injuries.
-Suit breaches, mostly."
+Harvests often bring injuries.
+Mostly torn suits."

-"Ah, the old busted seals.
-I’ve had my fair share of air leaks.
-Lost a lot of oxygen in a station once."
+"Ah, the classic busted seals.
+I’ve had my fair share of those.
+Lost a lot of oxygen once."

-"Vacuum exposure on wounds can be dangerous.
+"Vacuum exposure on wounds can be serious.
 Please be cautious, Galaxia Narwhal..."

 "Galaxia Narwhal, I think they mean you," Healer said, tilting his head slightly.